Essential Vegan Books to Bolster Your Activism

 How To Create A Vegan World by Tobias Leenaert

-The Lifelong Activist: How to Change the World Without Losing Your Way by Hillary Rettig
+The Lifelong Activist: How to Change the World Without Losing Your Way

-The Lifelong Activist is a useful handbook for a diverse readership, including activists, artist teachers, students, volunteers, and even entrepreneurs.
+The Lifelong Activist is a useful handbook for a diverse readership, including activists, artists, teachers, students, volunteers, and even entrepreneurs.
 It is also useful for those contemplating a career change and for those at risk of burnout.
 Learn more.

 Meat Market: Animals, Ethics, and Money by Erik Marcus